The Beijen/Beyen Family Site

 In addition to these four families there has been a Dordrecht family that became extinct around 1750.
 In the past there were also some "loose ends".

-The map on the right shows the towns and cities that gave their names to the different families, and some other places that are mentioned on this family site.
+The map above shows the towns and cities that gave their names to the different families, and some other places that are mentioned on this family site.

 The page about the size of the families and branches contains data about the number of people that belong to the different families, the development of the families and their geographical distribution.